mattja/nsim/README.rst

 -  | Automatic parallel computing / cluster computing: For multiple or repeated simulations, nsim distributes these across a cluster (or across the CPUs of one computer) without needing to do any parallel programming.
    | (First start an IPython cluster e.g. by typing ``ipcluster start``)
+   Note: computation scales inefficiently in the current version, if the number of simulations is much greater than the number of CPUs, but will scale properly in future versions.

 -  Model parameters can optionally be specified as random distributions, instead of fixed values, to create multiple non-identical